AlanCoding/collection-dependencies-demo/README.md

 The install target will install it in a directory `target/`

+That is for the default test case, other cases will be in subfolders.

 #### What you should see

 Output from the install command: